 Page 2

 as regards amount due and payable by the Bank under this Guarantee.
-However, our liability under this Guarantee shall be restricted to an amount not exceeding Rs. ***** (Rupees ***** only).
+However, our liability under this Guarantee shall be restricted to an amount not exceeding Rs. ………….
+(Rupees ……………………….. only).

 4. This Guarantee shall be irrevocable and remain in full force for a period of 180 (one hundred and eighty) days from the Bid Due Date inclusive of a claim period of 60 (sixty) days or for such extended period as may be mutually agreed between the Utility and the Bidder, and agreed to by the Bank, and shall continue to be enforceable till all amounts under this Guarantee have been paid.